 At a glance, both have the adjustable sharpening cassette.
 However, the sharpening cassette on the Ken Onion Sharpener is detachable to cater for expandable attachments for advanced sharpening capabilities.

 The Original Sharpener has a fixed sharpening cassette.
-This is what we know of, it cannot be removed under normal condition unless someone forcefully removes the parts with some tools.
+This is what we know of, it cannot be removed under normal conditions unless someone forcefully removes the parts with some tools.

 The initial design of the Original Sharpener did not include the option for expansion.
 Everything is fixed and that’s it.